Billplz/Billplz-for-GravityForms/readme.txt

 = 3.7.4 =
 * Still based on PayPal Standard Addon 2.8
 * Fix issue for 3.7.3 when other Billplz plugin activated in a time.
+* The datetime will strictly depends on Transaction Time

 = 3.7.3 =
 * Still Based on PayPal Standard Addon 2.8